anovak-lab/group_resources/tools/latex.md

 - If the same information is present in both conference papers and journal articles, it is preferable to cite the journal article.
 Oftentimes, only the attendees to a conference can easily obtain the conference papers, whereas journal articles also have undergone more rigorous peer review.
 - Always try to cite the "root" reference.
 For example, if you want to cite the BEAVRS benchmark specifications, you should not cite a paper which _models_ the BEAVRS benchmark.
 You should cite the actual specifications.
+- Try to avoid citing websites unless the information does not exist anywhere else.
+A good example is how to cite a piece of software - in general, try to cite a code "overview paper" which describes the software at a high level.
+If that does not exist, some repositories have a DOI listed on github.
 - You should list the author names with first/middle names abbreviated
 - Delete the `url` key in bibfiles, otherwise it will be rendered in the citation list and take up a lot of unecessary space.
 - For conferences, abbreviate the names, like the following.